 Since some salespeople use the warranty game to persuade you to buy their services, you need to at least read through the fine print before appending your signature on the dotted line.
 When hiring a contractor to do some structural repair work, seek to understand the warranty that such a contractor promises you.
 We have taken the liberty of defining some of the common terms just to get you in the know:

-i.
-Lifetime Warranties– Be very careful when the contractor promises you a lifetime warranty for foundation repairs.
-Lifetime warranties vary depending on the State in which you reside.
-Some States have capped the lifetime warranty to 7 years when some have capped it at 11 years while in some other jurisdictions lifetime warranties cover the life of the structure.
+- Lifetime Warranties– Be very careful when the contractor promises you a lifetime warranty for foundation repairs.
+Lifetime warranties vary depending on the state in which you reside.
+Some states have capped the lifetime warranty to 7 years when some have capped it at 11 years while in some other jurisdictions lifetime warranties cover the life of the structure.
 This variation in the duration covered by this type of warranty is premised in general law which was enacted in some jurisdictions capping the standard life for any service at seven years.
-So, check what the law in your State says about this.
+So, check what the law in your state says about this.

-iii.
-Manufacturer’s warranty– Check and see if the products installed on your property come with a manufacturer’s warranty.
-It is best practice within the industry for product manufactures to have a simple and comprehensive product warranties which can be understood by any homeowner.
+- Manufacturer’s Warranty– Check and see if the products installed on your property come with a manufacturer’s warranty.
+It is best practice within the industry for product manufactures to have a simple and comprehensive product warranty that can be understood by any homeowner.
 Your contractor should present you with three copies for your perusal then you hand one copy back to him for his record before you send one copy directly to the product manufacturer and keep one copy for your records.
 The process is very simple and highly effective.

 Now that you have understood the different types of warranties that you will encounter when you hire any contractor, we strongly advise that you take your time and interrogate all warranty documents paying keen attention to the following pieces: